Guidelines and Objectives for the Writing Assignments

 Conan: Okay, so what happens?
 You’re killing me!

 You: Well, Achilles is just about to kill Aeneas, but as we have just learned Aeneas is not fated to die just yet.
 (He goes on, as Virgil claims in his Roman epic, to settle in Italy and become the progenitor of the Julian clan.)
 So, Poseidon saves him.
 But, it’s not just that a god saves poor Aeneas but how the poem describes what happens.

 Conan: What do you mean?

 You: [Here, in the third part of your interview, you explain what is significant about this passage or what purpose this passage serves in the larger narrative.
-In other words, why did the author or authors include this passage.]
+In other words, why do you think the author or authors included this passage.]

 Conan: Amazing!
 Andy, are you paying attention?
 From now on, I want lions everywhere, to signal my superiority over all other talkshow hosts.
 And none of that “What makes the muskrat guard his musk?” or “What puts the ‘ape’ in apricot?” crap!